Federal Transit Administration

 State Contract Opportunities

-Many other state programs will allow some of the funds awarded to community agencies to be used for consumer transportation expenses.
-The best way to search for upcoming procurements of community based services is to check COMMBUYS (the Commonwealth's new electronic procurement system) which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.
+Some state contracts for community-based services include some funding for transportation.
+To check for upcoming procurements, visit COMMBUYS, the Commonwealth's electronic procurement system, which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.

 How to Apply

-Kickstarter is a platform to raise funds from individual donors in support of a defined project.
-Funding can support design or technology projects, but not a service that would require ongoing operating expenses.
+Crowdfunding sites such as Kickstarter provide a platform to raise funds from individual donors in support of a defined project.
 For example, a nonprofit used Kickstarter to raise funds for development of a mobile app trip planner.
-Before you proceed, make sure your project is aligned with the Kickstarter guidelines.